nerandell/cymbaline/README.rst

 However, it is entirely upto you to define which apis you want and you can override the default behaviour.

 You can define your own routes too.
-Custom routes are defined in ``app/routes.php`` directory Here is a sample route added. ``cymbaline`` uses Klein for routing and the routing options.
+Custom routes are defined in ``app/routes.php`` directory.
+Here is a sample route added. ``cymbaline`` uses Klein for routing and the routing options.